Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Linear preconditioning

+Corollary \ref{cor:improved_gap} uses Theorem \ref{RWM_mixing_bounds} along with Theorem \ref{thm:kappa_L_bound_3}, which provides an upper bound on the condition number after preconditioning in the additive Hessian setting.
+This bound leads to a lower bound on the relaxation time, which can be compared with the upper bound from Theorem \ref{RWM_mixing_bounds} before preconditioning.
+This comparison establishes that preconditioning ensures an improvement in relaxation time, provided the initial condition number $\kappa$ is sufficiently large.
+A proof can be found in \ref{proof:improved_gap}.
+Note that a similar result could be stated by applying the bounds of Theorem \ref{thm:kappa_L_bound_1} or Theorem \ref{thm:kappa_L_bound_2} in place of Theorem \ref{thm:kappa_L_bound_3}, which would then modify the necessary lower bound on $\kappa$ in the above.
+We leave the details of this as a simple exercise for the reader.

-\subsubsection{Counterproductive diagonal preconditioning}
+\subsection{Counterproductive diagonal preconditioning}

 The appeal of diagonal preconditioning is motivated by the promise of reducing the condition number in $O(d)$ computational cost.
-The practice has a strong tradition in numerical linear algebra, where diagonal preconditioning is commonplace.
+The practice has a strong tradition in numerical linear algebra, where diagonal preconditioning is commonplace as discussed in Section \ref{subsec:optimisation}.
 Therefore choosing $L=\text{diag}(\hat{\Sigma}_{\pi})^{-1/2}$ for some estimate $\hat{\Sigma}_\pi$ of the target covariance has become a common practice since it is viewed as computationally cheap, and it is assumed that it will offer an improvement on no preconditioning at all.
-For instance the developers of Stan also offer the option of diagonal preconditioning with the target covariance.
+The developers of Stan, for instance, offer the option of diagonal preconditioning with the target covariance as using a diagonal mass matrix \citep{carpenter2017stan}.
 Such an option is also offered in the TensorFlow Probability library \citep{abadi:15}.
-However, contrary to its appeal, below we provide examples of diagonal preconditioning that actually \emph{increase} the condition number.